Significant Developments in Criminal Justice History

 Italian lawyer and philosopher Cesare Beccaria published his best-known work, On Crimes and Punishments, in 1764.
 It called for a fixed scale in which the severity of punishment would increase with the severity of the crime.

 The 19th Century

-Metropolitan Police services were established London in 1829, marking the first true fulltime, uniformed, and professional police force.
+Metropolitan Police services were established in London in 1829, marking the first true full-time, uniformed, and professional police force.
 Sir Robert Peel's 9 Principles of Policing were issued to every officer on the force.

 Belgian statistician Adolphe Quetelet looked at national crime statistics from France in 1827 and identified correlations between crime and demographics, including age, gender, education, and socioeconomic status.